-Eating fruits and vegetables is part of a healthy diet for both children and adults to maintain any weight loss.
+Eating fruits and vegetables is part of a healthy diet for both children and adults to maintain any weight loss and just one of many ways for kids to lose weight.
 Finding creative ways to encourage fruits and vegetables in your child’s diet can be fun for the entire family.
 There are more vegetables available in fresh, frozen, canned, and dried forms than ever before.
 Taking the time to introduce a variety of vegetables to kids can help develop a lifetime of healthy habits.

 The Importance for Your Kids to Eat Vegetables